 - Organisation of joint industrial research for the benefit of entire sectors

 - Administration of programmes for governmental R&D support measures

 - Promotion of R&D through open innovation processes

 - Networking within and between industrial sectors and policymakers

-In 2016, the AiF managed an annual research budget of 533 million euros allocated from public funds for research projects by SMEs.
+In 2017, the AiF managed an annual budget of 535 million euros allocated from public funds for research projects by SMEs.
 It is currently a partner to the Federal Ministry for Economics and Energy (BMWi).